 Transport through porous structures is usually treated using simplified homogeneous models with effective transport properties.
 This is in most cases a necessity, since the typical dimensions of the pores and particles making up the porous structure are several orders of magnitude ...
 Read More

 Although initially invented to be used in printers, inkjets have been adopted for other application areas, such as within the life sciences and microelectronics.
 Simulations can be useful to improve the understanding of the fluid flow and to predict the optimal design of an inkjet for a ...
 Read More

 This tutorial shows how to couple three physics interfaces to model evaporative cooling.
-The effects need to be taken into account are heat transfer, transport of water vapor and fluid flow.
-User-defined expressions are used to implement the source term for the water vapor and to ...
+The effects that need to be taken into account are heat transfer, transport of water vapor, and fluid flow.
+The Wet Surface feature is used to implement the source term for the water vapor and to ...
 Read More